 The Housing Services Division is responsible for and committed to preserving affordable housing in our community.

-There are more than 500 homes in the Below Market Rate (BMR) program and new units are added annually.
-If interested in purchasing a home, please choose the "Housing Ownership" link to left or the city’s dedicated BMR website that is operated in partnership with HouseKeys.
+There are more than 500 single family ownership homes and 15 rental apartment units in the City's Below Market Rate (BMR) program, and new units are added annually.
+If interested in purchasing a home, please choose the "Housing Ownership" link to left or go to the City’s dedicated BMR website.
+If interested in renting a BMR apartment unit, please visit the City's dedicated BMR website that is operated in partnership with HouseKeys.

 - Santa Clara County Rental Assistance (PDF)

 - Santa Clara County Rental Assistance - Spanish (PDF)